 Expansion of the SHIRIM model

-SNI aims to replicate the approach to two additional topics over the next 3 years.
-The next cycle will start February 2022 and will focus on ‘SRHR Communication & Information.’
+The current cycle has started in February 2022 and focuses on ‘SRHR Communication & Information.’
 Other future topics may include unsafe abortion, gender-based violence, and adolescent sexual health depending on which topics have the potential to elicit change.